dottjt/plastic/other/unused/06-therapy-unused.md

 .
 As we collectively take off our blindfolds to witness reality's illustrious grim,

 Granular in its irrelevance.
 Tectonic in its outcome.

+as you lay there to be throat-fucked by Aunty Cowley's fist of Bulgarian pleasure.

+Granular in its irrelevance.
+Tectonic in its outcome.